 The 4 specific areas of learning are:

 For each area, the practice guidance sets out the Early Learning Goals.
 These goals state what it is expected, what children will know and what they will be able to do by the end of the Reception year of their education.

-The practice guidance also sets out, in the ‘Development Matters’ document, the likely stages of progress a child makes along their learning journey towards the early learning goals.
+The practice guidance also sets out, in the ‘Birth to Five Matters’ document, the likely stages of progress a child makes along their learning journey towards the early learning goals.
 Our setting has regard to these matters when we assess children and plan for their learning.